core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 The security considerations of {{-coap}} apply.

-Implementations of CoAP MUST use TLS version 1.2 or higher for CoAP over TLS.
+TLS version 1.2 or higher is mandatory-to-implement and MUST be enabled by default.
-The general TLS usage guidance in {{RFC7525}} SHOULD be followed.
+An endpoint MAY immediately abort a CoAP over TLS connection that does not meet this requirement (see {{sec-abort}}) and SHOULD include a diagnostic payload.

-Guidelines for use of cipher suites and TLS extensions can be found in {{I-D.ietf-dice-profile}}.
+Guidance and recommendations in {{RFC7525}} and {{RFC7925}} SHOULD be followed.

 TLS does not protect the TCP header.
 This may, for example, allow an on-path adversary to terminate a TCP connection prematurely